 The region is too extensive to fully explore all the possible places to visit in one trip so you will need to choose your priorities - countryside or coast, villages or cities, vineyards or castles...

-Aquitaine includes five French 'departments' so to help with your planning we briefly mention the highlights of each department below.
+Aquitaine includes five French 'departments' so to help with your planning we mention the highlights of each department further down this page.
 You can then see the individual travel guides for each of these departments for much more information about the highlights.
 In summary the highlights include:

 Centred around Bordeaux, the important and impressive capital of Gironde, the department has several other notable highlights, including important coastal towns and the renowned Medoc and Saint Emilion wine regions.

 Bordeaux itself has a great deal of interest for visitors: the city is listed by UNESCO as a world heritage site and is one of the most impressive cities in France.
 See Bordeaux for details.

 To the west of Bordeaux the 19th century seaside resort of Arcachon is very attractive and you can also visit the highest sand dune in Europe at the Dune de Pilat (recommended - it's quite a sight!).

 To the north of Bordeaux the Medoc peninsula has numerous popular coastal resorts such as Lacanau to the west, and the vineyards of the Medoc wine region such as Chateau Margaux to the east.
 Further east in Gironde we advise you to visit the UNESCO protected town and vineyards of Saint-Emilion, which is certainly one of the most attractive towns in France.

 See our detailed Gironde travel guide for lots more information and highlights